Coteh/MinesweeperClone/README.md

     Then open http://localhost:5173 to play the game locally in development mode.
 The game will reload on changes in the source.

 ## Issues
-- Unit and Integration testing is limited
 - Stack overflow (RangeError) when recursive revealing boards with dimensions 100x100 or greater [#3](https://github.com/Coteh/MinesweeperClone/issues/3)

 ## Future Additions
-- Microsoft Mode (first click guaranteed not a mine)
 - Timed Mode